JasonForJoy/MPC-BERT/README.md

 ## Acknowledgments
 Thank Wenpeng Hu and Zhangming Chan for providing the processed Hu et al. (2019) dataset used in their [paper](https://www.ijcai.org/proceedings/2019/0696.pdf). <br>
-Thank Ran Le for providing the processed Ouchi and Tsuboi (2016) dataset used in their [paper](https://www.aclweb.org/anthology/D19-1199.pdf).
+Thank Ran Le for providing the processed Ouchi and Tsuboi (2016) dataset used in their [paper](https://www.aclweb.org/anthology/D19-1199.pdf). <br>
+Thank Prasan Yapa for providing a [TF 2.0 version of MPC-BERT](https://github.com/CyraxSector/MPC-BERT-2.0).

 ## Update